Pregnancy Rhinitis (Stuffy Nose): Causes, Symptoms & Treatment

 5. Is it safe to use Sudafed nasal spray when pregnant?

 According to the UK National Health Services, pregnant women should not use Sudafed for a stuffy nose.
-So talk to your doctor, and they may prescribe another medication in case nasal congestion is associated with sinusitis (26).
+So talk to your doctor, and they may prescribe another medication in case nasal congestion is associated with sinusitis during pregnancy (26).

 6. Can I take Sinutab when pregnant?